-Converting leads into paying customers or subscribers is the main goal of most email marketing campaigns, especially for businesses.
-High converting email templates can help achieve this goal.
-In this article, we explain which templates have high conversion rates, how they work, and how you can integrate them into your campaigns.
+Converting site visitors into paying customers or subscribers is the main goal of most email marketing campaigns, especially for ecommerce shops.
+In addition to strategic acquisition execution, getting your email templates to convert at a high rate can help achieve this goal.
+In this article, we explain which templates have high conversion rates, how they work, and how you can integrate them into your marketing campaigns.

 Currently, around three billion people worldwide have email accounts; and, according to the data, more than 306 billion emails are sent and received each day.
 Many of these emails, however, are unsolicited and considered spam.

-The emails from your business’s marketing campaigns have to compete with high volumes of emails and can go largely unnoticed.
-In fact, many marketing emails go directly into the spam folder without a second thought.
-That means if you want to really engage your audience, you’ll need to use high converting email marketing templates, great copy, and strong calls to action.
+The emails from your marketing campaigns have to compete with high volumes of emails, and can go largely unnoticed.
+In fact, many marketing emails go directly into the spam folder without ever being seen.
+That means if you want to really engage your audience, you’ll need to use high-converting email marketing templates, great copy, and strong calls to action.

 - You can include emojis in the subject line as well as the content to make it stand out more (if that’s appropriate for your brand and industry)

-- Use an aesthetically-sound template that will guide your readers through the information in a logical flow
+- Use an aesthetically-sound template that will guide your readers through the information in a logical flow.
+And make sure it closely follows brand guidelines to create a cohesive experience between website, email, social, ads etc.

 - Make your audience feel special by using words like ‘limited’ or ‘exclusive’